iSoft-Technologies-Movelogic/interview-coder-withoupaywall-opensource/README.md

 - **Window Manager Compatibility**: Some window management tools (like Rectangle Pro on macOS) may interfere with the app's window movement.
 Consider disabling them temporarily.

-- **API Usage**: Be mindful of your OpenAI API key's rate limits and credit usage.
+- **API Usage**: Be mindful of your API key's rate limits and credit usage.
 Vision API calls are more expensive than text-only calls.

+- **Live Interview Mode**: Requires microphone permissions and works best with Gemini 2.0 Flash for optimal real-time performance.

 - **LLM Customization**: You can easily customize the app to include LLMs like Claude, Deepseek, or Grok by modifying the API calls in `ProcessingHelper.ts` and related UI components.